Coronavirus and exercise

 No matter how young or old you are, regular physical activity helps you feel fit, relaxed, gives you more energy, boosts your immunity and helps protect you against a range of diseases including heart problems, high blood pressure, diabetes and depression.
 It can also help you to maintain a healthy weight.

 For children and young people being active helps develop a strong heart, and strong muscles and bones.
-For ideas, resources and support for keeping children and young people active at home visit the Active Sussex website.
+See the 10 Minute Shake Up website (NHS) for lots of fun games that aim to get kids active this summer.

 For older people it especially helps with balance, co-ordination, maintaining muscle and bone strength and the flexibility of joints – which means you are less likely to have a fall.
 See our Coronavirus and older people page for a list of useful online resources which includes safe exercises to do at home.